 According to Oz Alashe, CEO of CybSafe: “It’s almost always a human error that enables attackers to access encrypted channels and sensitive information.
 Staff can make a variety of mistakes that put their company’s data or systems at risk, often because they lack the knowledge or motivation to act securely, or simply because they accidentally slip up.”

 In February this year (2021), there was a major ransomware attack against the Accellion cloud service provider.
 But that was just one of many attacks.
 Indeed, there were 118 cyber breaches in February alone this year.
-Alongside the Accellion breach, the Oxford University COVID-19 was also hacked by a cyber gang, the Foxtons estate agency accidentally leaked thousands of customer financial records and Npower completely shut down its app after a major breach.
+Alongside the Accellion breach, the Oxford University COVID-19 was also hacked by a cyber gang, the Foxtons estate agency accidentally leaked thousands of customer financial records and Npower completely shut down its app after a major breach to know more about Cybri’s penetration testing.

 With the average cost of a data breach also rising 12% in the last five years, the tech sector is taking measures to ensure their budgets allow for the investment of specialized technology insurance.
 But what are the human errors that cause the most damage and what could your business be doing to mitigate them?